dbarshop/11ty-to-compute/source/about.md

 layout: page.njk
 ---

-# About this site
+# About the Saddies

-Here you can write some details about you and your new blog:
+Here is where I'll put info about me and Moy.

 * 🎉 I love blogging
 * 💥 I built this site using [Eleventy](https://www.11ty.dev/)